Police: Large quantity of drugs, illegal guns seized in Suffolk

 Harrison said none of the fentanyl seized could be connected to any fatal overdoses.
 He said drug dealers generally mix cocaine with fentanyl to get a quicker and stronger high, and noted that a small amount could be deadly.

-Harrison said police would continue investigating after the arrests to determine if the drug operations were connected throughout Suffolk County and the state of New York, noting the large cache of drugs and guns brought in over one week.
+Harrison said police would continue investigating after the arrests to determine if the drug operations were connected, noting the large cache of drugs and guns brought in over one week.

 "It tells me we have some work to do.
 We need the community's help," Harrison said.